iredmail/docs/en_US/iredmail-easy/3-iredmail-easy.release.notes.md

           Note: This feature is not available with PostgreSQL backend due to Dovecot doesn't support this with PostgreSQL (yet).

+* Roundcube:
+    - Upgrade to 1.3.9.

+* iRedAPD:
+    - Upgrade to 2.8.

 * Improvements of iRedMail Easy platform:
+    + Supports OpenBSD 6.5.

+        WARNING: OpenBSD 6.4 support will be removed when OpenBSD 6.6 is out.
+        That means you must upgrade OpenBSD 6.4 to 6.5 before 6.6 is out.

+    + Fixed: not enable php ldap extension for Roundcube for OpenLDAP backend.
     + Do not always update SOGo packages.
       We're using SOGo nightly build, it's not always stable, upgrading may cause issue.